Naftali Bennett: Economy and society

 Bennett implemented reforms to lower Israel's high food prices.
 Under his oversight, import duties and barriers were reduced, and mechanisms were set up to ensure more competition in the Israeli food industry.
 These reforms have been credited with a decline in Israeli food prices that began in April 2014 and continued throughout the rest of the year and into 2015.
 According to a Haaretz editorial, a fall in global commodity prices and dire financial straits among many Israeli consumers prompted the decline, not the reforms.
 Bennett has led a push to integrate Haredi men, many of whom are unemployed, into the workforce.
 According to Bennett, their integration into the workforce will greatly bolster economic growth.
 Under his "voucher plan", the Ministry of the Economy issues vouchers for hundreds of vocational schools that will allow Haredi men to avoid mandatory military service, at least temporarily, in exchange for enrolling in a vocational school to learn a trade.
 Bennett also wants to increase employment rate among Israeli-Arab women.
 In October 2021, Bennett's administration approved plans to spend billions of dollars to improve conditions for Israel's Arab minority.

 An adherent of Orthodox Judaism, Bennett opposes the implementation of same-sex marriage in Israel, "just as we don't recognize milk and meat together as kosher", but has expressed support for equivalent rights such as tax breaks for same-sex couples.
 Following the murder of a 16-year-old girl at the Jerusalem gay pride parade in 2015, Bennett, who was Education Minister at the time, instructed the Education Ministry to prepare programs to prevent future attacks on the LGBTQ community, saying: "We are responding to this attack with actions and not just talk."
 While Bennett has voiced support for LGBTQ rights, saying "they deserve all of the civil rights", he stated in late 2020 that he had no plans to push for policy changes to help LGBTQ people.

 Personal life

-Bennett's wife, Gilat, is a professional pastry chef.
+Bennett married Gilat Ethel Einav in 1999, while he was a law student and reserve Maglan officer.
+The couple had met during her military service as an educational NCO in the Paratroopers Brigade, when she invited him to lecture her soldiers.
+She worked as a professional pastry chef before becoming a parent counselor.
 She was secular, but following her husband she now observes the Sabbath and kashrut.
 The couple have four children and live in Ra'anana, a city 20 km north of Tel Aviv.
-Their eldest son Yonatan is named after Yonatan Netanyahu, and their youngest son David Emmanuel is named after Emmanuel Moreno, who was a comrade of Bennett's in the special forces.
+They have four children: sons Yonatan and David and daughters Avigail and Michal.
+Their son Yonatan is named after Yonatan Netanyahu and the middle name of their son David Emmanuel is in honor of Emmanuel Moreno, who was a comrade of Bennett's in the special forces.
 Bennett adheres to Modern Orthodox Judaism.